 To use a dial-up connection, you need the external Apple USB Modem, available for purchase from the online Apple Store at www.apple.com/store or from an Apple Authorized Reseller.
 Plug the Apple USB Modem into a USB port on your MacBook, and then connect a phone cord (not included) from the modem into a phone wall jack.

 Note: Your MacBook also comes with AirPort Extreme technology for wireless networking.
-For information about setting up a wireless connection, in the menu bar, choose Help > Mac Help, and then choose Library > AirPort Help.
-See "Getting Answers" on page 28.
+For information about setting up a wireless connection, in the menu bar, choose Help > Mac Help, and then search for "AirPort."
+See "Getting Answers" on page 29.